College of Health Sciences

 Due to her military affiliation with the U.S. Army, Dr. Marsha Kaufman’s 25-year career in health, wellness, and fitness have been diverse.
 With her formal training in health education and promotion as well as sports medicine, she has served in many roles.
 From healthcare to corporate wellness, public health, and for-profit fitness centers, she has worked with populations in various states and abroad to educate and implement health strategies and programs to improve health outcomes.
 She holds several certifications for personal training, group fitness, and health education (ACE, ACSM, AFAA, CHES, CSCS, NASM, RYT-200).

 In addition to presenting certifications and continuing education as a trainer for an international fitness organization for over 16 years, she has also presented at the Online Learning Consortium’s Conference and as a speaker at local community events.
-Her efforts were awarded the 2019 Leadership of Excellence Award for the College of Health Sciences through Walden University.
+She is the PR Chair for the SOPHE Midwest Regional Chapter and was recognized with the 2019 Leadership of Excellence Award for the College of Health Sciences through Walden University.